evyncke/v6ops-james/draft-vyncke-v6ops-james.md

   * one unknown option (two sets with "discard" and "skip" bits) for an extension header length of 256 octets,
   * one unknown option (two sets with "discard" and "skip" bits) for an extension header length of 512 octets.

-- routing header with routing types from 0 to 6 inclusive (except for type 3);
+- routing header with routing types from 0 to 6 inclusive;

 - atomic fragment header (i.e., M-flag = 0 and offset = 0) of varying frame length 512, 1280, and 1500 octets;